 Cute as they may be when your furry friend has bad breath it can make you want to keep them at arm’s length.
-You may wonder “how to get rid of dog’s bad breath” or “what can I give my dog for bad breath”?
-We have put together a list of ten easy tips to help you get rid of your dog’s bad breath and keep you both tail-wagging happy.
-We have everything from dental hygiene, commercial products, and DIY homemade remedies.
+You may wonder “how to get of dog’s bad breath” or “get rid of stinky dog breath”?
+We have put together a list of ten easy tips to help you get rid of bad dog breath and keep you both tail-wagging happy.
+We have everything from dental hygiene to commercial products, and DIY homemade remedies.

 Now, who wants a kiss?